AngleProtocol/angle-docs/concepts/keepers.md

 [The slippage](standard-liquidity-providers/#slippage) incurred by Standard Liquidity Providers depends on the collateral ratio of the protocol for the concerned stablecoin.
 Governance may also choose to introduce a relation between users minting and burning fees and the protocol's collateral ratio for the stablecoin.

-It would actually be pretty expensive to compute the collateral ratio of the protocol on-chain each time a SLP tries to cash out.
+It would actually be pretty expensive to compute the collateral ratio of the protocol on-chain each time a SLP tries to withdraw.
 There is a need for keepers to call the function updating the transaction fees and the slippage induced in case of changes in the collateral ratio.

 {% hint style="info" %}
 No specific rewards have been set for these keepers yet.
 Governance may define an off-chain reward mechanism based on on-chain data.